-Excelsior College’s Middle States Self-Study Reaccreditation Report, Aiming Upwards, is available for the peer evaluation team as of February 2022.
+Excelsior University’s Middle States Self-Study Reaccreditation Report, Aiming Upwards, is available for the peer evaluation team as of February 2022.
 The team of peer evaluators, led by chair Dr. Richard Novak from Rutgers University, will conduct their virtual site visit from March 27-March 30, 2022.

 Life Happens: We Keep Innovating

-Accreditation by the Middle States Commission on Higher Education (MSCHE) is your assurance that Excelsior College adheres to stringent standards of educational excellence.
+Accreditation by the Middle States Commission on Higher Education (MSCHE) is your assurance that Excelsior University adheres to stringent standards of educational excellence.
 A voluntary peer-based association, MSCHE serves as an accrediting body for over 520 institutions of higher education.
 MSCHE strives to promote excellence in education by setting standards of quality for institutions and providing a process for ensuring standards are implemented and followed.
-Excelsior College has been accredited by MSCHE since 1977.
+Excelsior University has been accredited by MSCHE since 1977.

 Excelsior’s executive director of institutional outcomes assessment gives an overview of MSCHE and why reaccreditation is important.

 Maintaining excellence requires an ongoing process of self-study, analysis, and implementation of identified opportunities for improvement.
 Every eight years, institutions of higher education go through a reflective self-study process as part of reaccreditation by MSCHE.
-Excelsior College is nationally known as one of the pioneers in distance education and contributes to the development of a diverse, educated, and career-ready society by valuing lifelong learning with an emphasis on serving individuals historically underrepresented in higher education.
+Excelsior University is nationally known as one of the pioneers in distance education and contributes to the development of a diverse, educated, and career-ready society by valuing lifelong learning with an emphasis on serving individuals historically underrepresented in higher education.
 A key outcome of our reflective, self-study process is to differentiate ourselves and continue to enhance our position as an innovative leader in online higher education.